electrotherapy treatment

 It sounds frightening at first, but technology has vastly improved the ‘electrical treatments’ of the past.

-Whether you’re looking for treatment for yourself or want to find out more information for another.
-We’ll delve into the advantages vs risks of using electrotherapy in physiotherapy.
+Whether you’re looking for treatment for yourself or want to find out more information for someone else, we’ll delve into the advantages and risks of using electrotherapy in physiotherapy.
+We’ll give you an overview of electrotherapy and how it works, helping you weigh up the pros and cons of electrotherapy.

 First, let’s cover the basics!